apache/spark/docs/structured-streaming-kafka-integration.md

 or Batch Queries---to Kafka, some records may be duplicated; this can happen, for example, if Kafka needs to retry a message that was not acknowledged by a Broker, even though that Broker received and wrote the message record.
 Structured Streaming cannot prevent such duplicates from occurring due to these Kafka write semantics.
-However, if writing the query is successful, then you can assume that the query output was written at least once.
+However, if writing the query is successful, then you can assume that the query output was written exactly once.
 A possible solution to remove duplicates when reading the written data could be to introduce a primary (unique) key that can be used to perform de-duplication when reading.